stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-Finally we release the semaphores when the render loop object is destroyed:
+Finally the semaphores are released when the render loop object is destroyed:

 ```java
 public void close() {